Bistrot de L’Oulette

 I was told the escargot is made from a proprietary recipe and prepared by a chef who has worked at Bistro de L’Oulette for over 30 years (who I met).
 Typically served in the shell, my escargot was served out of the shell in a light parsley soup-like cream that included garlic, butter, celery and almond bits.
 Taste?
 Delicious!
 And the presentation was très elegant!

 Three appetizers and two glasses of wine totaled 49 euros.
 Entrees average about 22 euros.
 No, not cheap.
-But for the service and food quality, it was worth every penny!
+But for the food quality and four star servic, it was worth every penny!
 This is now, one of my most memorable dining experiences in Paris.

 Note - Bistrot de L’Oulette is a very small (really small) restaurant, so call ahead if you are in a group of four or more.